GilbertArdila/GilbertArdila/README.md

-it is a web site were you can see the movies billboard and also create a favourites movies list it was made in html/css/javascript consuming a public API called themoviedb this is a single page application SPA, we use location.hash to create the ilussion ofchanging pages, we also use localStorage to save the favourites movies list
+it is a web site were you can see the movies billboard and also create a favourites movies list it was made in html/css/javascript consuming a public API called themoviedb this is a single page application SPA, we use location.hash to create the ilussion of changing pages, we also use localStorage to save the favourites movies list
 -[whatch the site](https://gilbertardila.github.io/movieAPI/#home)

 *-Alura Hotel*

-this web site allows you to create a regisraion as a customer ad once you are register you can make a checkin choosing initial and final day, room kind, payment way and kids and adults guests quantity. the reservation price depends on this variables.
+this web site allows you to create a registration as a customer and once you are register you can make a checkin choosing initial and final day, room kind, payment way and kids and adults guests quantity. the reservation price depends on this variables.
 According to dates the sistem will calculate hight or low season price, also every room kind have a diferent cost, kids guest have 40% off than adults, and you can choose between cash, debt card or credit card for payment way.

-this is a single page application made in html,css and vanilla javascript, with no frameworks nor libraries, backed is made in java-springboot and mysql data base
+this is an SPA made in html,css and vanilla javascript, with no frameworks nor libraries, back end is made in java-springboot and mysql data base

 -[whatch the video](https://youtu.be/ngIZJMJpm40)